 The “Portrait of Baldassare Castiglione” from 1515 by Raphael is one of the great portraits of the Renaissance, which has had an enduring influence.

 The Book of the Courtier

 In the book, the courtier is described as having a calm mind, a pleasant voice with beautiful and elegant words along with proper bearing and gestures.
-At the same time, though, the courtier is expected to have a warrior spirit, to be athletic, and have good knowledge of the humanities, Classics and fine arts.
-The book is organised as a series of fictional conversations which debate the nature of nobility, humour, women, and love.
+At the same time, though, the courtier is expected to have a warrior spirit, to be athletic, and have good knowledge of the humanities, Classics, and fine arts.
+The book is organized as a series of fictional conversations that debate the nature of nobility, humor, women, and love.

 Raphael was an Italian painter and architect of the High Renaissance.
 His work is admired for its clarity of form, ease of composition, and together with Michelangelo and Leonardo da Vinci, he is one of the great masters of that period.
 Raphael was enormously productive, despite his death at 37, leaving a large body of work.
 Many of his works are in the Vatican Palace, where the frescoed Raphael Rooms were the central, and the largest, work of his career.
 The best-known work is The School of Athens in the Vatican.

 His career started in Umbria, then for four years he spent time in Florence absorbing the artistic Renaissance of Florence and then his last twelve years in Rome, he worked for two Popes and their associates.

 - “People demonstrate their courage far more often in little things than in great.” – Baldassare Castiglione

 - A friend of Raphael, who shared the same ideas about beauty and harmony.